Tag Archive for: oncology

 A career focused on the development of liquid biopsy

 Dr. Alix-Panabières, director of the Rare Human Circulating Cells (CCRH) laboratory at Montpellier University Hospital, has been dedicated to her research for 23 years.
-Coined by her in 2010 with her German collaborator, Professor Klaus Pantel of Hamburg, the term “liquid biopsy”—which complements tissue biopsy—refers to a blood test that is performed repeatedly during a patient’s treatment.
+Coined by her in 2010 in collaboration with her German colleague, Professor Klaus Pantel of Hamburg, the term “liquid biopsy”—which complements tissue biopsy—refers to a blood test that is performed repeatedly throughout a patient’s treatment.

-A non-invasive procedure
+A noninvasive procedure

 A liquid biopsy provides access to circulating cells or particles released by the primary tumor or metastases.
 The advantage?
-It allows for the repeated, non-invasive monitoring of tumors located in hard-to-reach areas.
+It offers the ability to repeatedly study tumors located in inaccessible areas, all while being noninvasive.
 After the blood sample is collected, it provides information on the tumor’s progression and, consequently, the effectiveness of treatment.

-His research focuses on three key areas:
+His research focuses on three fundamental aspects:

 1. Understanding the biology of the tumor and its prognosis.

-2. Technology: Dr. Alix-Panabières is working on a patent for this new technique, which enables the detection of circulating tumor cells.
+2. Technology: Dr. Alix-Panabières is working on a patent related to this new technique for detecting circulating tumor cells.

 3. A translational clinical study.
-Liquid biopsy allows treatment to be tailored to each patient’s stage of disease, particularly when initiating treatment.
+Liquid biopsy makes it possible to tailor treatment to each patient’s stage, particularly when initiating treatment.

 We extend our heartfelt congratulations to Dr. Catherine Alix-Pananières on winning this award!